Matthew Dufty: 2024

 In round 5 of the 2024 Super League season, Dufty scored a hat-trick in Warrington's 58–4 victory over the hapless London side.

 On 21 March, Dufty signed a contract extension with Warrington to remain at the club until the end of 2026.

 On 8 June, Dufty played in Warrington's 2024 Challenge Cup final defeat against Wigan.
 On 17 August, Dufty scored a hat-trick in Warrington's 24–6 Magic WKND win over the Leeds Rhinos at Elland Road and was awarded the Betfred Man of the Match award.
 Dufty played a total of 24 games for Warrington in the 2024 Super League season as the club reached the semi-final before losing to Hull Kingston Rovers.

 2025

 On 7 June, Dufty played in Warrington's 8-6 Challenge Cup final loss against Hull Kingston Rovers.
 Dufty played 21 games for Warrington in the 2025 Super League season as Warrington missed the playoffs finishing 8th on the table.

+2026

+On 7 January 2026 it was reported that he had left Warrington, by mutual consent, to return to Australia.
+On 19 January, it was reported that Dufty had signed a NSW Cup contract with South Sydney.

+Dufty made his club debut for South Sydney in the annual Charity Shield match against his former team St. George Illawarra.

+In round 7 of the 2026 NRL season, Dufty made his first start of the season for Souths against St. George Illawarra scoring a try in a 30-12 victory.